MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Enable_Defender.md

 In this task, you'll enable and configure Microsoft Defender for Cloud.

 1. In the Search bar of the Azure portal, type *Defender*, then select **Microsoft Defender for Cloud**.

-1. On the **Getting started** page, under the **Upgrade** tab, make sure your subscription is selected, and then select the **Upgrade** button at the bottom of the page.
-Wait for the *Trial started* notification to appear, it takes about 2 minutes.

-    >**Hint:** You can click the bell button on the top bar to review your Azure portal notifications.

-    >**Note:** If you see the error *"Could not start Azure Defender trial on the subscription"*, continue with the next steps to enable all the Defender plans in Step 5.

 1. In the left menu for Microsoft Defender for Cloud, under the Management, select **Environment settings**.